-“Document Control” is a procedure required by ISO 9001 because traceability and an improvement baseline for document changes are critical.
+“Document Controls” are quality assurance policy statement and procedures, required by ISO 9001 because traceability and an improvement baseline for document changes are critical.
 What if your accounting policies and procedures aren’t changing?
 The world is not static — your accounting procedures shouldn’t be, either.
 Remember, your competitors’ accounting procedures are changing.

 A sample accounting manual structure should cover exclusions, the organization of the accounting department, the applicable accounting standards (GAAP, IFRS, etc.), your accounting cycles or processes, accounting transactions and timing, documentation standards, cost accounting methodologies, and statements of ethics or company restrictions or related party-transactions.